 Look at how they open and close.
 Is the action smooth as they latch?
 Does the door close and seal completely?
 Look at the crack around the edge for light or air coming through where the seal has been damaged or the door is twisted or warped.
 Log settling and shrinkage can cause doors to bind over time unless the log home builder took care to factor this in.

 Look closely at the logs and see if they are badly cracked or checked.
-Some checking is normal, but large checks in the log cabin should be caulked and sealed to keep out rain and prevent mildew.
+Some checking is normal, but large checks in the log cabin should be caulked with a flexible log caulk to keep out rain and prevent mildew.

 What is the condition of the finish?
 A new log stain job can run you $4000 - $10,000.
 Mist some water onto the logs and see what happens.
 If the water beads up and runs down then your stain is in good shape.
 If it soaks into the log and darkens the wood you know you’re in for a new stain coating.